mmistakes/minimal-mistakes/_drafts/zio-fibers.md

 excerpt: "Many libraries implement the effect pattern in the Scala ecosystem, and every one has its own concurrency model.
 First, let's introduce the ZIO library and its implementation of the fiber model."
 ---

-Many libraries are implementing the effect pattern in the Scala ecosystem: Cats Effect, Monix, and ZIO, just to list some.
+Many libraries implement the effect pattern in the Scala ecosystem: Cats Effect, Monix, and ZIO, just to list some.
 Every of these implements its own concurrency model.
 For example.
 Cats Effect and ZIO both rely on _fibers_.
 In the articles [Cats Effect 3 - Introduction to Fibers](https://blog.rockthejvm.com/cats-effect-fibers/) and [Cats Effect 3 - Racing IOs](https://blog.rockthejvm.com/cats-effect-racing-fibers/), we introduced the fiber model adopted by the Cats Effect library.
 Now, it's time to analyze the ZIO library and its implementation of the fiber model.

 ## 1. Background and Setup